spareproject/furry-dubstep/README.md

 but i like this one better or atleast the z-index header / footer with a page content div and two spacers going to push getting an easy email out without needing to leave passwords all over the place

+need to add multiple fcgiwrap sockets / users to mitigate and atleast attempt to split access control...
+^ but realistically this is my localhost testing playground

 main reason for revisting...
 basically i got sick of transferable cookies so im going to implement cookies or fake it till i make it proof of concept style to have a server side sanity check to manage stolen cookies